 Aitken et al. (1996) show a ten percent margin in favour of foreign-owned plants for both wages and labour productivity.
 Further, whether the presence of foreign firms raises wages at domestic firms, i.e., wage spillovers, is mixed (Lipsey, 1994b; Aitken et al., 1996; Feliciano and Lipsey, 1999).
-One explanation for the wage effect is that when domestic firms are taken over by foreign firms, average compensation rises and total employment falls, which suggests that low paid and low productivity employees are sloughed off.
+One explanation for the wage effect is that when domestic firms are taken over by foreign firms, average compensation rises and total employment falls, which suggests and Conyon et al. (1999), Girma et al. (1999) and Taylor and Driffield (2000) for the United Kingdom.

+that low paid and low productivity employees are sloughed off.
 Driffield and Taylor (2000) show that the beneficial impact of inward FDI in terms of higher real wages may be offset by increases wage inequality.
 This occurs because multinationals rely more heavily on skilled labour and induce copy-cat behaviour by domestic firms.
-Thus there are two factors which serve to increase income inequality: increased demand for skilled workers in an industry or regior, and technology spillovers from foreign to domestic firms.32 The latter feature aggravates wage inequality, because domestic firms start skill-upgrading.
+Thus there are two factors which serve to increase income inequality: increased demand for skilled workers in an industry or region; and technology spillovers from foreign to domestic firms.
+The latter feature aggravates wage inequality, because domestic firms start skill-upgrading.
 This finding contrasts with Globerman et al. (1994) who conclude that there is a zero correlation between foreign affiliate activity and skill upgrading.